Frequently Asked Questions about Agri-footprint

 Does Agri-footprint include data for pesticides?
 If not, how do you deal with the impact of pest control?

 Yes, emissions of active ingredients from pesticides are integrated in each cultivation LCI of Agri-footprint.
-We performed a thorough literature study to develop all these crop/country specific pesticide application inventories.
-For more details, please see section 2.7 of the Agri-footprint data report.
+We used the Pesticide Model to develop all these crop/country specific pesticide application inventories.
+For more details, please see Agri-footprint methodology report.

 Are there different inventories for organic and conventional food productions?